ObsidianLabs/eos-studio-docs/source/contracts/eosio-forum/quickstart.rst

 ===========================================

 Anybody with a valid EOS account can create a proposal to the community.
-Such operation will consume some RAM to save the content of the proposal, so before we create a new one, let's open the account ``proposer`` and take a note of its current RAM usage.
+Calling this operation will consume some RAM to save the content of the proposal.
+Before we create a new proposal, let's open the account ``proposer`` and take note of its current RAM usage.
 Then, go to EOS Studio's :doc:`Contract Inspector </eos-studio/contract>` and execute the :cpp:func:`propose` action